jonnzee24/ppm-efx/README.md

-A small program to apply various effects to .ppm images.
+A small C program to apply various effects to .ppm images.

 USAGE
 1. The first argument is the path to the P6 .ppm image you want to load.